dsogari/doml/packages/core/syntax.md

 - `.` — character placeholder
 - `+` — variable-length repetition

-Escape sequences must be handled by the preprocessor or parser, i.e., they should never reach the renderer.
+Escape sequences are typically handled by the preprocessor or parser, i.e., they almost never reach the renderer.

 ### Break-control